Compositional Coding Capsule Network with K-Means Routing for Text Classification: Proposed Methods

-Unlike the CC embedding layer, which selects exclusive codeword vector in each codebook, CC capsule layer uses all codeword vectors in each codebook to form the word embedding.
-And CC embedding layer restricts code must be integer number, our CC capsule layer eliminates this limitation.
+Unlike the CC Embedding method, which selects exclusive codeword vector in each codebook, CWC Embedding method uses all codeword vectors in each codebook to form the word embedding.
+And CC Embedding method restricts that the code must be integer number, our CWC Embedding method eliminates this limitation.

-Suppose the vocabulary size is $|V|$, we create $M$ codebooks $\boldsymbol{E}_1, \boldsymbol{E}_2,...,\boldsymbol{E}_M$, each containing $K$ codeword vectors.
-For CC embedding layer, the embedding of a word $w$ is computed by summing up the codewords corresponding to all the components in the code as
+Suppose the vocabulary size is $\vert V \vert$, we create $M$ codebooks $\mathbf{E}_1, \mathbf{E}_2,\dots,\mathbf{E}_M$, each containing $K$ codeword vectors.
+For CWC Embedding, the embedding of word $w$ is computed by summing up the weighted codewords corresponding to all the components in the code as